Clean California Program

 The Hollister City Council adopted a Public Art Policy on May 2, 2016.
-The Public Art Review Committee serves to promote art in public places and assumes the responsibility to review, make recommendations to and advise City Council on proposed public art projects within the City of Hollister.
-PARC is dedicated to enriching the lives of local residents through public art and to ensuring that the public art process is inclusive, accessible and representative of the constituents that we serve.
+From 2016-2021, the Public Art Review Committee, administered by the San Benito County Art Council, served to promote art in public places and had the responsibility to review, make recommendations to and advise City Council on proposed public art projects within the City of Hollister.
+PARC was dedicated to enriching the lives of local residents through public art and to ensuring that the public art process is inclusive, accessible and representative of the constituents that we serve.

 Public Art Walking Tour